MuellerConstantin/twaddle-api/README.md

 ### Environment Files

 It is possible to load the environment variables from a file.
-Depending on the profile, this file must be named as follows: `.env.<PROFILE>`.
-The file is expected to be found in the current working directory of the process.
-The above variables are to be listed as key-value pairs per line, separated by an equals sign.
+Environment files with the following signature are always loaded: `.env` and `.env.<PROFILE>`.
+Possible configuration profiles are `development`, `test` and `production`.
+The standard file `.env` should not contain any sensitive information since it is included in the VCS, while the profile-specific file `.env.<PROFILE>` is generally not included in the VCS and is therefore suitable for setting sensitive and profile specific environment variables.
+The above variables are to be listed inside of the environment file as key-value pairs per line, separated by an equals sign.

+Environment files can be loaded from two locations, from the current working directory or from the `resources` directory of the application.
+The default and the profile-specific file are searched for in each of the two locations.
+If files are found in one or both locations, conflicts can arise if the same environment variable is set in multiple files.
+In this case, the environment variables are preferably set in the following order:

+- `<CURRENT WORKDIR>/.env.<PROFILE>`
+- `<APPLICATION ROOT>/resources/.env.<PROFILE>`
+- `<CURRENT WORKDIR>/.env`
+- `<APPLICATION ROOT>/resources/.env`

+Values of higher-ordered paths have higher priority and "override" values of lower-ordered paths.
+This means that profile-specific files always take precedence over default files, and files from the current working directory always take precedence over files from the `resources` directory.

 ## License